 Integration of Traditional and Modern Approaches

-There are multiple, practical ways to combine customary processes with the australian legal system to create dispute resolution processes that are both culturally appropriate and legally durable:
+There are several practical pathways to combine customary processes with the australian legal system so outcomes are both culturally appropriate and legally durable.
+Key options include:

 Alternative Dispute Resolution (ADR)

-Many elements of traditional Indigenous dispute resolution align with ADR such as mediation and conciliation.
-ADR programs can explicitly incorporate cultural protocols, involve Elders or knowledge holders, and adopt flexible timetables to respect customary decision-making.
+ADR (mediation, conciliation) can incorporate cultural protocols, involve Elders or knowledge holders, and adopt flexible timetables to respect customary decision‑making while producing negotiated outcomes acceptable to all parties.

 Native Title Mediation